sameid/shootyroads/README.md

 > The app is currently running on a Digital Ocean Droplet.
 I also use `pm2` as the production process manager.

+To run it in your own production environment
 ```
 git clone http://github.com/sameid/shootyroads.git
 cd shootyroads